-HSS 2220 Emergency Planning & Security Measures II
+HSS 2220 Emergency Planning & Security Measures II (40 hours)

-This course builds on the emergency planning and security measures learned for corporate security in Emergency Planning & Security Measures I. Students will cover emergency planning models, contingency planning exercises, damage assessment and disaster recovery planning, and employee evacuation planning.
+This course builds on the emergency planning and security measures learned for corporate security in Emergency Planning Students will cover emergency planning models, contingency planning exercises, damage & Security Measures I. assessment and disaster recovery planning, and employee evacuation planning.
 Students will chose a scenario and location for a disaster drill, create a disaster plan for the site, and will participate in the disaster drill, then review the strengths and weaknesses of the disaster plan, and the incident response during the drill.
-Prerequisite: HSS 2210.
+Prerequisite: DCS 2210.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000

-HSS 2310 Security: Principles, Planning & Procedures I
+HSS 2310 Security: Principles, Planning & Procedures I (40 hours)